Grigory Kaminsky: Commissar for Health

 Kaminsky served as the for the Russian Federal Republic from 15 February 1934.
 In August, he was given the additional title of USSR Chief Sanitory Inspector.
 In July 1936, he was appointed the first USSR People's Commissar for Health.
 He is credited with extensive work in establishing production of medicine, preparation of medical personnel, fighting malaria in Soviet Union and promotion of medical science in education system.

 Kaminsky tried to protect scientists working in the field of health from being harassed for political reasons.
 On 26 December 1936, Pravda published an article deploring the suppression of a bulletin that had been prepared ahead of the Second Congress of Neurologists and Psychiatrists.
 Kaminsky had ordered it to be withdrawn because of a paragraph which accused three named scientists of 'pseudoscience' linked to fascism and racism.
-He was rebuked for that, and for proposing that Soloman Levit, the founder of soviet genetics, should be elected to the praesidium of the congress, when he had recently been expelled from the communist party.
-In an unpublished speech, he maintained that Professor Levit could still contribute usefully to science from outside the party, and warned that "If you declare people to be fascists, you need to know that this threatens them with prison."
+He was rebuked for that, and for proposing that Solomon Levit, the founder of soviet genetics, should be elected to the praesidium of the congress, when he had recently been expelled from the communist party.
+In an unpublished speech, he maintained that Professor Levit could still contribute usefully to science from outside the party, and warned that "If you declare people to be fascists, you need to know that this threatens them with prison".
 (Professor Levit was arrested and shot in 1938) Kaminsky also protested against the practice of suppressing information about epidemics.